 - 24.2.1 All faculty shall submit each Academic Year an "Annual Report" which summarizes the faculty member's contributions and accomplishments in Teaching & Teaching-Related Responsibilities (as outlined in Article 20.2).
-In the case of CLTA, Probationary, Continuing and Tenured faculty, the Annual Report shall also include contributions and accomplishments in Professional Practice/Research and Service (as outlined in Articles 20.3 and 20.4).
+In the case of Teaching-Intensive Stream faculty, the Annual Report shall also include contributions and accomplishments in Service (as outlined in Article 20.4).
+In the case of CLTA, Probationary, Continuing and Tenured faculty, the Annual Report shall also include contributions in Professional Practice/Research and Service (as outlined in Articles 20.3 and 20.4).
 Receipt of such reports will be confirmed by the appropriate Home Faculty office. - 24.2.2 Sessional faculty: For Sessional faculty, classroom visits may be conducted.
 Prior to reappointment of Sessional appointments, student evaluations, course outlines, any other teaching materials, and any classroom visits conducted will be assessed to ensure adherence to standards and expectations with regard to Teaching & Teaching-Related Responsibilities.